DUNE/p3s/documents/src/JOB.md

 Now we can submit this job to the server.
-Assuming the p3s client software is installed, and we changed to the "clients" directory, the following command can be used
+Assuming the p3s client software is installed, and we changed to the "clients" directory, the following command can be used (assuming the JSON file is in the current path)
 ```
-./job.py -j ./myjob.json
+./job.py -j ./simplejob1.json
 ```

 And that's it.
 When looking at the monitoring pages of p3s this job will be marked